 ICCROM, as an Advisory Body to the World Heritage Committee, was a member of the Task Force that planned the conference.
 Joseph King, Unit Director of the Sites Unit at ICCROM, acted as the co-rapporteur for the conference along with Mine Pabari of IUCN.
 Terry Little, Senior Consultant to the Director General, made a presentation on ICCROM and the Future of Africa’s Past: a New Strategy for Africa.

 The Arusha conference provided an occasion for ICCROM to host an alumni event that brought together over 30 professionals with past associations with ICCROM programmes in the region, including PREMA, AFRICA 2009, and other ICCROM courses and activities.
-The year 2016 marks 30 years since the launch of ICCROM’s PREMA programme (Prevention in Museums in Africa), for which ICCROM mobilized funding and technical support towards the conservation and use of Africa’s material heritage.
+The year 2016 marks 30 years since the launch of ICCROM’s PREMA programme (Preventive Conservation in African Museums), for which ICCROM mobilized funding and technical support towards the conservation and use of Africa’s material heritage.
 The programme transformed the African heritage landscape and created a new generation of African museum professionals.
 PREMA changed ICCROM’s approach towards training and led to the creation of a similar programme in 1998, entitled AFRICA 2009, which targeted the conservation of Africa’s immovable heritage.

 ICCROM had also participated in two other touchstone activities earlier in May.
 The “African World Heritage… Thinking Ahead” seminar marked the tenth anniversary of The African World Heritage Fund (AWHF) and was held from 3 – 4 May at the Fossil Hominid Sites of South Africa World Heritage property.
 The event brought together heritage professionals, ambassadors, community representatives, scholars and heritage ministers.
 The seminar was opened by Hon.
 Nathi Mthethwa, the Minister of Arts and Culture of South Africa.
 It provided AWHF and its stakeholders with the opportunity to reflect on achievements and future challenges, along with strategies for addressing them.